CoderOneHQ/dungeons-and-data-structures/README.md

-# Dungeons & Data Structures: Coder One AI Sports Challenge
+# Dungeons & Data Structures

 **The AI Sports Challenge 2020 season has officially ended!**
 We had some amazing submissions from around the world.
 Congratulations to all our teams! 🎉